Should You Buy or Build a House? Weighing the Pros & Cons

 Cons

 • You may have to deal with maintenance issues with an older home.
 However, your home inspection should uncover any potential issues and repairs before you close.
-If any issues or repairs are uncovered, you can purchase a home warranty that may cover some of those.
+You can also purchase a home warranty to help provide protection should any issues arise after buying your home.

 • You could spend more for utilities when you live in an older home.